jobe0900/exjobb/doc/presentation/README.md

 Presentation
 ============

 The originals for the project's presentation, prepared in LibreOffice Impress.
+Graph images created in Inkscape.